Egypt tunnel blockade takes toll on Gaza business

 At home, Hamas has shown little tolerance for large-scale dissent.
-Human rights groups accuse its police of breaking up demonstrations under the pretext that organisers did not obtain proper licenses.
+Human rights groups accuse its police of breaking up demonstrations under the pretext that organizers did not obtain proper licenses.

-A Gaza group modelling itself on Tamarud ("Rebellion"), an Egyptian movement that agitated against the Muslim Brotherhood, abandoned plans for a mass rally on Nov.
-11 citing fears for participants' safety.
-Hamas sought to belittle the threats of a rebellion, and accused Israel and its Palestinian rivals of trying to "destabilise public order."
+A Gaza group modeling itself on Tamarud ("Rebellion"), an Egyptian movement that agitated against the Muslim Brotherhood, abandoned plans for a mass rally on November 11 citing fears for participants' safety.
+Hamas sought to belittle the threats of a rebellion, and accused Israel and its Palestinian rivals of trying to "destabilize public order."

 "It's natural to ask Hamas to find solutions, but no one can be spared blame," Said Samir Mohammed, a 31-year-old public servant, naming the rival Palestinian Authority, which governs in the occupied West Bank, and Israel as culprits too.